wlsf82/protractor-and-webrtc/README.md

 Now let's understand the new test cases.

-I'll explain the fourth first new test cases together, since they are very similar.
+I'll explain the first three new test cases together, since they are very similar.

 All the just mentioned test cases have the following in common:

 - They store in a variable called `browser2` the new opened browser.
-- They store the variables `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for further verification.
+- They store the variables `incomingPhotoOnBrowser2` or the `incomingPhotosOnBrowser2` for later verification.
 - They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application in the second browser is a non-AngularJS application as well.
 - They perform clicks in the `snapAndSendButton` or `snapButton` and `sendButton` and call the `.then` function, since each click returns a promise.
 (The `.then` function is called for each `click()` performed, so, don't worry to see some nested code).
-- Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds for the `incomingPhotoOnBrowser2` or `incomingPhotosOnBrowser2` be visible.
+- Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds for the `incomingPhotoOnBrowser2` be visible.
 - Specifically for the third new test case the `browser2` is refreshed.
-- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page; and verifying that the number of incoming photos is `2`.
+- They run their specific verifications, such as verifying that the `incomingPhotoOnBrowser2` is displayed when after the first browser clicks `snap & send` or `snap` and `send`; verifying that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page.
 - And lastly, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

+The fourth new test cases is a bit different:

+- It also stores in a variable called `browser2` the new opened browser.
+- It stores in a variable called `incomingPhotosOnBrowser2` all the incoming photos for later verification.
+- It also sets `browser2.ignoreSynchronization` equal to `true` (non-AngularJS app).
+- It clicks in the `snapAndSendButton` and calls the `.then` function, since the click returns a promise, and does it again for the second click.
+- Then the different part starts.
+It stores in a variable called `twoIncomingPhotos` a function that returns a promise when the `count` promise is equal to `2`, for usage in the `browser2.wait` function that comes next.
+- It waits for a maximum of `5000` milliseconds for the just created condition to be `true`, meaning that two incoming photos are displayed.
+- It finally does the verification expecting that the count of incoming photos is `2`.
+- And it closes `browser2`.

 And the last new test case basically: